 We had to spend the night at an airport hotel, went back to the airport the next day and bought the visa at the airport before the new flight left.
 The guy at the counter when we bought the visa, his first response was “Air France?” knowing the reason for our visit to him.

 The best part!!!!
 Wait for it…..
 At Charles de Gaulle from checking our luggage to boarding the flight, not a single Air France employee asked to see my tourist visa.
 So for anyone reading, if you are traveling on Air Chance (which I wouldn’t recommend) from Ireland to Cuba, and you don’t have your travel visa with you don’t check your luggage in Ireland.
 Print the boarding pass and carry on your luggage.
 But if traveling through France don’t worry about it.

-For us, we have never flown Air France since and have no intention of every flying that airline again.
+For us, we have never flown Air France since and have no intention of every flying that airline again, if possible.

-FYI: Terminal 3 is where to go for the travel visa if you are in need of one at Charles de Gaulle.
+FYI: Terminal 3 is where to go for the travel visa if you need one at Charles de Gaulle.